 About the artist

-Tom Adair lives in Richmond Victoria and works out of the 222 Rosslyn studio in West Melbourne.
+Tom Adair lives in Richmond Victoria and works out of Studio Sixnine in Cremorne.

 "Airbush is like a refined form of graffiti, I have adapted this into something familiar yet new.
 For me it's the layering of neon and specialist framing that really gives a quality and brings my pieces to life."

-Working with a range of materials from aerosol, acrylic, neon, timber, dibond, metal and glass, allows Tom to produce and fabricate elaborate pieces for private commissions, commercial projects or pieces for group shows.
+Working with a range of materials from Dibond, neon, timber, HDP foam, metal and glass, allows Tom to produce and fabricate elaborate pieces for private commissions, public projects or pieces for group shows.